How to Use Your Health Insurance for Mental Health Care

 File a claim correctly

-Claims will often be filed on your behalf by your health care provider, and they will usually bill you what’s not covered by your insurance.
-But in some instances, policyholders may be required to submit their own claims.
-In that case, get an itemized bill from your health care provider with the reason for the visit and service date and include your policy number.
-Obtain the claim form, review it carefully before submitting and make copies for your records.
+Your health care provider typically files claims and bills you for costs your insurance doesn't cover.
+If you need to submit your own claim, request an itemized bill from your provider that includes the visit reason, service date and your policy number.
+Complete the claim form, review it before submitting and keep copies for your records.

 Choosing the Right Health Insurance

-• If you’re buying on your own from the health-care marketplace, you can choose from four categories of health insurance plans: Bronze (insurance covers 60%), Silver (insurance covers 70%), Gold (insurance covers 80%) and Platinum (insurance covers 90%).
+Coverage level: If you're buying from the health care marketplace, choose from four categories: Bronze (insurance covers 60%), Silver (insurance covers 70%), Gold (insurance covers 80%) and Platinum (insurance covers 90%).

-• It's easy to focus on your monthly premiums.
-But for a more accurate picture, consider the total costs, including your monthly premium, deductible and potential out-of-pocket costs.
-It's important to think about the entire cost when shopping for a plan to help you budget for your health care.
+Total costs: It's easy to focus on your monthly premiums.
+But for a more accurate picture, consider total costs, including your monthly premium, deductible and potential out-of-pocket costs.
+Consider the entire cost when shopping for a plan.

-• Know the plan and network types: HMO, PPO, PO and EPO.
-Based on your plan type, you may be able to use almost any mental health provider.
-Some plans limit your choices or charge you more if you use out-of-network providers.
+Plan and network types: Know the plan and network types: HMO vs. PPO, PO and EPO.
+Based on your plan type, you can use almost any mental health provider or face limits and higher costs for out-of-network providers.

 Common Health Insurance Questions Answered